 The curriculum is comprehensive yet nothing is set in stone.
 This is because my sifu makes it a point to travel to other masters in Wing Chun for his own personal development.
 Just recently he trained under Ip Chun in Hong Kong and also continued his training under the Wong Shun Leung lineage with David Peterson in Malaysia.

 I have reached the 1st Level Advanced Instructor (red sash) in over 8 years of training.
 I have been at this level for 2 years and now, under my sifu’s guidance, focus more on teaching the art form as my sifu has taught me.

 Even though I am busy with teaching my own students, I do train at least once a week with my sifu.
-My next level will be my red & black sash, which is a 2nd Level Instructor.
-Then after that, will be my black sash.
-And even then, I will continue to train to improve my craft and impart that knowledge to future students of mine.
+My next level will red & black sash, which is a 2nd Level Instructor.
+After that will be my black sash.
+Even then, I will continue to train to improve my craft and impart that knowledge to future students of mine.